 The daily schedule at Story Time allows for long periods of child-directed play, interspersed with morning circle, meal time, outdoor time, and planned activities.
 Children are allowed to continue to play or join the offered activities.
 Our indoor/outdoor setups are diverse enough to engage the varied interests of the children and also encourage them to try new things.
 Setups might include: open-ended art projects, sensory stations, dramatic play/dress-up materials, block and building play, an open-ended writing/alphabet exploration center, a reading corner, a quiet play area, a loft, and open-ended music materials.
 The wider school facility/grounds also includes a gymnasium, library, and 30 acres of wetlands and woods.

-Farm Food Forest
+Field Food Forest

 Our teachers track educational, social, and emotional development in both formal and informal ways.
 Informally, teachers observe developmental milestones throughout all activities.
 Formally, they track changes through Teaching Strategies Gold formative assessment practices, as well as regular small group meetings and full staff meetings.
 To keep families apprised, teachers meet with grown-ups each semester to discuss progress, successes and challenges, and to address any concerns that haven’t been brought up at other times.
 In addition to conferences, families also receive detailed written narrative assessments.